spindev/spindev/README.md

 ### Hi there 👋

 My name is Till.
 I have over 15 years of experience in building and running web applications based on Microsoft tech stack.
-I joined [Xpirit | Part of Xebia](https://xpirit.com) Germany as a DevOps & Agile Coach on November 2022.
+I' m part of [eficode](https://eficode.com) Germany as a Principal Consultant for GitHub and Azure.

 ### 🌱 I’m currently learning
 - Azure